 Size Isn’t Everything

-People tend to think that bigger is better when it comes to a website.
+People tend to think that bigger is better for a website.
 That is seldom true.
 Compare, for instance, Hey Grill Hey versus the largest BBQ website on this list, Amazing Ribs.
-Hey Grill Hey has an estimated 584 pages of content as of May 19, 2022, while Amazing Ribs has 2,105 pages.
+Hey Grill Hey has an estimated 638 pages of content as of May 20, 2023, while Amazing Ribs has 3,884 pages.
 The number of indexed pages in a modern website can be deceiving since there are often infrastructural pages, navigation elements, and pages that search engines use but don’t display.

-But assuming that these numbers are near accurate (and they are, I examined both Google indexed content and individual sitemaps), you will find that Hey Grill Hey performs dramatically better than Amazing Ribs on a pageview per page basis.
-For April 2022, Hey Grill Hey generated slightly less than 3 times the traffic of Amazing Ribs while having a little more than a quarter of the content.
+But assuming that these numbers are nearly accurate (and they are; I examined both Google-indexed content and individual sitemaps), you will find that Hey Grill Hey performs dramatically better than Amazing Ribs on a pageview per page basis.
+For April 2023, Hey Grill Hey generated slightly less than 5 times the traffic of Amazing Ribs while having a little more than a fifth of the content.
 It isn’t the size of the website.

-In fact, a good website administrator will remove out-of-date content on a regular basis.
-Several of the sites on this list are smaller this year than they were last year.
+A good website administrator will remove out-of-date content regularly.
+Because of this, several of the sites on this list are smaller this year than they were last year.

 Age is Just a Number

 The age of a website plays little role in its popularity.
 As a general rule of thumb, SEO experts will say that it takes two years for a site to gain good search placement, but beyond that, how long a website has been around doesn’t necessarily increase its performance.
-Look at how long the top 10 barbecue & grilling websites have existed based on their registered domains.
-Please keep in mind that the domain registrations did not necessarily reflect when the site was officially launched.
+Based on their registered domains, look at how long the top 10 barbecue & grilling websites have existed.
+Please remember that the domain registrations did not necessarily reflect when the site was officially launched.

 |Website||Domain Registration Date|